Hallo-what? In Catalonia, on the evening of the 31st of October, we celebrate La Castanyada (the chestnut party) instead of Halloween.

 The history behind the Castanyada

-The Castanyada used to be celebrated on All Saints’ Day (1st of Nov), but it recently moved to the eve of this day.
 As in the rest of Europe, All Saints’ Day is dedicated to the memory of our ancestors.
 This festivity originated a long time ago all over Europe.
-It comes from an ancient pagan tradition where people celebrated the end of the good weather -meaning the end of the harvest- and commemorated the souls of their dead relatives.
+It comes from an ancient pagan tradition in which people celebrated the end of good weather — meaning the end of the harvest — and commemorated the souls of their dead relatives.

-One or another, the only truth is that nowadays, we’re still eating the same food on these dates, and the festivity is still linked to honouring death.
+One way or another, the only truth is that nowadays, we’re still eating the same food on these dates, and the festivity is still linked to honouring death.

 0 Comments